swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

   This can prove especially handy when multiple features are simultaneously enabled in adoption mode, or when similar diagnostic messages are caused by distinct features.
-* Fix-its that preserve semantics can be prioritized and auto-applied in previews.
+* Exposing the purpose of a fix-it can help developers make quicker decisions when offered multiple fix-its.
+  Furthermore, tools can take advantage of this information by favoring and auto-applying source-compatible fix-its.

 ### `swift adopt`

-The Swift package manager could implement an `adopt` subcommand for interactive review and application of adoption mode output for a given set of features, with a command line interface similar to `git add --patch`.
+The Swift package manager could implement an `adopt` subcommand for interactive review and application of adoption mode output for a given set of features, with a command-line interface similar to `git add --patch`.

 ## Alternatives considered

 ### Naming

 Perhaps the most intuitive alternative to "adoption" is "migration".
 We settled on the former because there is no reason for this concept to be limited to upcoming features or migrational changes.

 ## Acknowledgements